 Play ball!
 Jurors in Detroit get day off on Opening Day

 The court that serves Michigan's largest county can't compete with the first home game for the Detroit Tigers.
-Wayne County Circuit Court says Friday is a holiday for jurors.
+Matt Davidson had his first career triple and first home run as a member of the Chicago White Sox in a victory over the Detroit Tigers.

 Add your comments below